-Prior to the adoption of SFAS 123R we accounted for employee stock options using the intrinsic value method of accounting prescribed by APB Opinion 25, "Accounting for Stock Issued to
+Prior to the adoption of SFAS 123R we accounted for employee stock options using the intrinsic value method of accounting prescribed by APB Opinion 25, "Accounting for Stock Issued to Employees," as allowed by SFAS 123.
+Except as discussed below, no expense was generally recognized in fiscal 2005 related to the

-Employees," as allowed by SFAS 123.
-Except as discussed below, no expense was generally recognized in fiscal 2005 related to the Company's stock options because the number of shares were fixed at the grant date and each option's exercise price was set at the stock's fair market value on the date the option was granted.
+Company's stock options because the number of shares were fixed at the grant date and each option's exercise price was set at the stock's fair market value on the date the option was granted.

-Long-Term Compensation Plans
+Long-Term Compensation

 Options.
-Options granted in fiscal 2005 and in fiscal 2006 vest over a one to three year period and become exercisable ratably over a two year period subsequent to vesting.
-Prior to the adoption of SFAS 123R awards pursuant in fiscal 2005 were determined to be variable awards and the related expense was recognized over the associated performance period based on the intrinsic value of the options deemed probable of vesting, measured at each quarter and year-end.
-Under SFAS 123R compensation expense is based on the grant date fair value with such fair value amortized over the estimated service period.
+For stock options granted in fiscal 2005 and fiscal 2006, vesting is dependent upon the Company's performance over a one or three year period relative to certain financial or operational criteria.
+Once vested the options become exercisable one third immediately and one third at the end of each of the next two fiscal years.
+Prior to the adoption of SFAS 123R, awards issued in fiscal 2005 were determined to be variable awards and the related expense was recognized over the associated performance period based on the intrinsic value of the options deemed probable of vesting, measured at each quarter and year-end.
+Under SFAS 123R, compensation expense is based on the grant date fair value with such fair value amortized over the estimated service period.

 The Company determines the fair value of such awards using the Black-Scholes option pricing model.
-The following weighted-average assumptions were used to value EXP's grants in the first quarter of fiscal 2006: 7 year expected life; expected volatility of 23%; risk free rate of 4.1% and annual dividends of \$1.20 per share during the expected term of the options.
+The following weighted-average assumptions were used to value EXP's grants in the first and second quarters of fiscal 2006: 7 year expected life; expected volatility of 23%; risk free rate of 4.1% and annual dividends of \$1.20 per share during the expected term of the options.

-The Company recognized share-based compensation expense associated with option grants of \$0.8 million (\$0.03 per diluted share, after tax) in the first quarter of fiscal 2006 versus \$0 in the prior year fiscal quarter.
-At June 30, 2005, there was \$8.6 million of unrecognized compensation cost related to share-based payments which is expected to be recognized over a weighted-average period of 3.2 years.
+The Company recognized share-based compensation expense associated with option grants of \$0.9 million in the second quarter of fiscal 2006 versus \$0 in the prior year fiscal quarter and \$1.6 in the six months ended September 30, 2005 versus \$0 for the prior year period.
+At September 30, 2005, there was \$8.4 million of unrecognized compensation cost related to share-based payments which is expected to be recognized over a weighted-average period of 3.2 years.

-The following table represents stock option activity for the quarter ended June 30, 2005:
+The following table represents stock option activity for the six months ended September 30, 2005: